-- 1) Annual vehicle fee up to \$20. - This fee is collected at the time of vehicle renewal and cannot be used to fund passenger-only ferry service improvements.
-(HB 1485 increases this option to \$40.) - 2) Transportation impact fees on commercial and industrial buildings.
-Residential buildings are excluded.
-In addition, a county or city must provide a credit for a commercial or industrial transportation impact if the respective county or city has already imposed a transportation fee. - Federal and State transportation funding, such as the new TEA-21 (Transportation Equity Act for the 21st Century), could be requested by the City.
-Other funds include: - Public Works Trust Fund - The State Public Works Board provides low interest loans available for capital facilities planning, emergency planning and construction of bridges, roads, domestic water, sanitary sewer, and storm sewer. - Community Economic Revitalization Board Grant (CERB) CTED provides low interest loans and occasionally grants to finance sewer, water, access roads, bridges and other facilities for a specific private sector development. - Urban Arterial Program (UAP) The Washington State Transportation Improvement Board (TIB) provides funding for projects to alleviate and prevent traffic congestion.
+- Federal and State transportation funding, such as the new TEA-21 (Transportation Equity Act for the 21st Century), could be requested by the City.
+Other funds include: - Public Works Trust Fund - The State Department of Community, Trade and Economic Development (CTED) provides low interest loans available for capital facilities planning, emergency planning and construction of bridges, roads, domestic water, sanitary sewer, and storm sewer. - Community Development Block Grant - Community Development Block Grant (CDBG) funding is available annually statewide through the federal Department of Housing and Urban Development for public facilities, economic development, and housing projects which benefit low and moderate income households. - Community Economic Revitalization Board Grant (CERB) CTED provides low interest loans and occasionally grants to finance sewer, water, access roads, bridges and other facilities for a specific private sector development. - Urban Arterial Trust Account Grants (UATA) - The Washington State Transportation Improvement Board (TIB) provides funding for projects to alleviate and prevent traffic congestion.
 In order to be eligible, roads should be structurally deficient, congested by traffic, and have geometric deficiencies or a high incidence of accidents.
-Funds are awarded on an 80% Federal / 20% local matching basis.

-- Transportation Improvement Account Grants (TIA) The State TIB provides funding for projects to alleviate and prevent traffic congestion caused by economic development or growth.
+Funds are awarded on an 80% Federal / 20% local matching basis. - Transportation Improvement Account Grants (TIA) - The State TIB provides funding for projects to alleviate and prevent traffic congestion caused by economic development or growth.
 Eligible projects should be multi-agency, multi-modal, designed to reduce congestion and encourage economic development, and partially funded locally.
-Funds are awarded on an 80% Federal / 20% local matching basis. - Surface Transportation Program (STP) Grants The Puget Sound Regional Council (PSRC) provides grants for road construction, transit capital projects, bridge projects, transportation planning, and research and development.
+Funds are awarded on an 80% Federal / 20% local matching basis. - Surface Transportation Program (STP) Grants - The Puget Sound Regional Council (PSRC) provides grants for road construction, transit capital projects, bridge projects, transportation planning, and research and development.
 Projects must be on the Regional (TIP) list, and must be for roads with higher functional classifications than local or rural minor collectors.
-Funds are available on a Federal / local match, based on the highest-ranking projects from the Regional TIP list. - IAC funding is from the Inter Agency Committee for Outdoor Recreation The program combines funds from several sources and makes them available for outdoor recreation and conservation purposes.
+Funds are available on a Federal / local match, based on the highest-ranking projects from the Regional TIP list. - IAC funding is from the Inter Agency Committee for Outdoor Recreation.
+The program combines funds from several sources and makes them available for outdoor recreation and conservation purposes.
 Agencies which apply need to have a parks and recreation plan.

 Transportation improvements are also funded and constructed by developers for subdivisions and other land development projects in order to meet the City's development regulations and to mitigate project impacts.
-These regulations also extend to major and minor traffic streets in the project vicinity where project impacts are identified through the SEPA process.
+These regulations also extend to major and minor traffic streets in the project vicinity where project impacts have been identified through the SEPA process.